cetanu/ipfilter_howto/README.md

     rdr xl0 0.0.0.0/0 port 21 -> 127.0.0.1 port 21

-This statement says that any packet coming in on the xl0 interface destined for any address (0.0.0.0/0) on the ftp port should be rewritten to connect it with a proxy that is running on the NAT system on port 21.
+This statement says that any packet coming in on the `xl0` interface destined for any address (`0.0.0.0/0`) on the ftp port should be rewritten to connect it with a proxy that is running on the NAT system on port 21.
 This specific example of FTP proxying does lead to some complications when used with web browsers or other automatic-login type clients that are unaware of the requirements of communicating with the proxy.
-There are patches for TIS Firewall Toolkit'sftp-gw to mate it with the nat process so that it can determine where you were trying to go and automatically send you there.
-Many proxy packages now work in a transparent proxy environment (Squid for example, located at http://squid.nlanr.net, works fine.)
+There are patches for TIS Firewall Toolkit's ftp-gw to mate it with the nat process so that it can determine where you were trying to go and automatically send you there.
+Many proxy packages now work in a transparent proxy environment (Squid for example, located at <http://squid.nlanr.net>, works fine.)
-This application of the rdr keyword is often more useful when you wish to force users to authenticate themselves with the proxy.
+This application of the `rdr` keyword is often more useful when you wish to force users to authenticate themselves with the proxy.
 (For example, you desire your engineers to be able to surf the web, but you would rather not have your call-center staff doing so.)

 # Magic Hidden Within NAT; Application Proxies